 As a result of the Anglo-Mysore war, Mysore came under Britishers who continued ruling it till India’s independence in 1947.
 After 1947, Mysore gradually started gaining its charm back and today it is considered as one of the historically, and culturally rich states of India.

+6. Shopping.
 You must not miss the shopping experience.
-From the bazaars, you can check out Mysore silk saris, artifacts as well as handicrafts.
+From the bazaars, you can check out Mysore silk saris, artefacts as well as handicrafts.

 Mysuru is indeed one of the most amazing places to visit in Karnataka.
 This is a place which is replete with incredible nuances of history.
 While on your trip to Mysuru, you can explore various things like sandalwood, sarees made of silk, historical tourist spots.
 Here is how you can reach Mysuru via the following routes.

 By Air.
 Although Mysore has its own airport of the same name, it is not well connected with other cities.
 Along with the Mysore Airport, another option to visit here would be the Bangalore International Airport (BLR).